NoneShen/Poly-document/new_product/integrate_bridge/bridge.md

 }
 ```
 ### Get the cross chain transaction status
-This API returns the details of the specified hash, and you can view the cross-chain procedure through the `TransactionState` in the response.
+This API returns the details of the assigned hash, and you can view the cross-chain procedure through the `TransactionState` in the response.

 API
 ```